-Anika owns a 3 storey house.
+Anika owns a 3-storey house that she bought after 1 October 2015.
 She lives on the 1st floor and rents out the other 2 floors.

-If Anika sold the property within the bright-line period, she cannot use the main home exclusion because more than 50% of the property is rented out.
+If Anika sold the property within any bright-line period, she cannot use the main home exclusion because more than 50% of the property is rented out.

 Example: Trevor has 2 homes

 Deciding which is your main home when you own more than 1 property